okuramasafumi/alba/docs/migrate_from_jbuilder.md

 <!-- @format -->

-This guide is aimed at helping Jbuilder users transition to Alba, and it consists of three parts:
+This guide is aimed at helping Jbuilder users transition to Alba, and it consists of four parts:

 1. Basic serialization
 2. Complex serialization
+3. Key transformation
-3. Unsupported features
+4. Unsupported features

 ## Example class